 Jules George on painting in Afghanistan

-For example, Captain Davies' image 'An East View of the Great Cataract of Niagara' is inscribed ‘Done on the spot by Thomas Davies Capt Royal Artillery’ and claims to have been made in 1762.
-Although we know that Davies did sketch Niagara Falls from life, it's unlikely that his finished watercolour was completed in that humid environment.
+The watercolour above, 'An East View of the Great Cataract of Niagara', is an example of this.
+Dating from 1762, it is inscribed: 'Done on the spot by Thomas Davies Capt Royal Artillery'.
+While we know that Captain Davies sketched Niagara Falls from life, it's unlikely that he completed his painting in that environment.

-Captain Davies completed his sketches as part of a territorial survey.
-As Britain’s North American empire grew in the late 18th century, British military engineers studied and drew the newly-captured lands to record their economic and military potential.
+Captain Davies carried out his sketches as part of a territorial survey.
+As Britain’s empire grew in the late 18th century, military engineers studied and drew the newly-captured lands to record their economic and military potential.

-In 1767 the British East India Company, which ruled much of India on behalf of the British Government, even created the Survey of India to help consolidate its territory.
-This survey led to the European discovery of Mount Everest, and is continued by the Indian civil services today.
+In 1767, the East India Company, which ruled large parts of the Indian subcontinent, created the Survey of India to help consolidate its territory.
+The work carried out by this agency led to the European discovery of Mount Everest, and is continued by the Indian civil services today.

 The board was devised by Colonel WH Richards, a topographical instructor at the Royal Military College Sandhurst.
 It was intended to be used while riding - a leather strap attaches it to the user’s wrist.